Editor's Note: This article was written shortly after Whitey Bulger's arrest in June 2011.

 "I'll never be retired from this case," Foley said.
 "It's actually been a huge relief to get to this point.
 It was unfinished business.
 It's been a long time coming."

 Foley rose to command the Massachusetts State Police but is retired now and writing a book about the Bulger case.
 He's calling it "Betrayal."
+(The book was published as "Most Wanted" in 2012).

 For Foley, the betrayal became obvious in the winter of 1994-'95 when his task force tried to serve arrest warrants against Bulger and his No. 2 man in South Boston's Winter Hill Gang, Stephen "Rifleman" Flemmi.
 Under the plan, Foley's men would take down Flemmi, and the FBI would handle Bulger.